To stretch or not to stretch–is that the pre-race question?

-For those of us who have been running for decades, we now learn something new–dynamic vs. static stretching.
+For those of us who have been running for decades, we now learn something new – static stretching vs. dynamic stretching.

 Okay, so maybe it’s not new.
 Dynamic stretching has actually been around for thousands of years (it’s what those “vinyasas” are in yoga class), but its actual application for runners is a relatively new-ish thing for most runners.
 Or at least something that has a lot of runners confused.
-It can also be downright overwhelming to new runners training for your first race!
+Stretching before running can also be downright overwhelming to new runners training for their first race!